kensanata/just-halberds/Knives.md

 Alex says, “What happens when we fail?”

-Claudia says, “How about you need to send the night because you’re exhausted?”
+Claudia says, “How about you need to spend the night because you’re exhausted?”

 Alex rolls 10 which is higher than 7.
 Berta rolls a 12 which is higher